Compère Lapin [kom-pare la-pan] - the anthropomorphic rabbit character who served as the mischievous protagonist in Creole and Caribbean folk tales.

 By Chef Nina Compton & Barman Ricky Gomez

 It was chef Nina Compton's experience filming Bravo's Top Chef in New Orleans that made her want to pack up her knives and move from Miami to the Crescent City.
 Compère Lapin is Compton's first restaurant and features cuisine inspired by her own Caribbean background, as well as her experience working in both French and Italian restaurants.
 Bartender Ricky Gomez is a native of New Orleans and as the restaurant's bar manager, he is highlighting Gulf Coast ingredients in their cocktails.
 Here is Nina and Ricky's guide to eating, drinking and shopping in New Orleans.

-Your new restaurant, Compère Lapin, is: fun, approachable and soulful.
+Your restaurant Compère Lapin, is: fun, approachable and soulful.
 (Nina)

-What makes the cocktail program at Compère Lapin unique: we try to make the cocktail menu fun, all while telling a story with each drink.
+The cocktail program at Compère Lapin is unique because : we try to make the cocktail menu fun, all while telling a story with each drink.
 (Ricky)

 When you come to Compère Lapin, make sure you order: